cta-wave/dpctf-deploy/README.md

 http://localhost:8000/_wave/index.html
 ```

+Please also see the DPCTF section in the DPCTF Test Runner [Readme file](https://github.com/cta-wave/dpctf-test-runner#dpctf-info).
 For further information on how to configure sessions and general usage see [the documentation](https://github.com/cta-wave/dpctf-test-runner/blob/master/tools/wave/docs/usage/usage.md) (please make sure that dpctf is selected when configuring a new session).

 Additionally, it is possible to run tests using the [REST API](https://github.com/cta-wave/dpctf-test-runner/blob/master/tools/wave/docs/rest-api/README.md).